How to Create and Execute Your First SoapUI Project Using WSDL – SoapUI Tutorial #4

 • Cloning objects: Only Test suites, test cases and test steps can be cloned.
 Right click on the particular tree node and then click Clone test suite or test case or test step.

-• Rename or delete projects and its components: Right click on the respective object and select “Rename” option from the context menu, enter a new name and click OK.
+• Rename or delete projects and their components: Right click on the respective object and select “Rename” option from the context menu, enter a new name and click on “OK.”
 To delete, choose the remove option from the menu and confirm the deletion.
 Once deleted, the operation cannot be undone.

-Every project must contain service request(s).
-Test suites are particularly useful for executing bulk requests at once but otherwise individual requests might suffice for simpler tests.
+Each project must contain a service request(s).
+Test suites are particularly useful for executing bulk requests at once, but otherwise individual requests might suffice for simpler tests.

 Next Tutorial: In the upcoming tutorial, we will work on understanding Assertions in SoapUI.
-We will learn:
+We will learn the following:

 • Brief Introduction of Assertions